wader/ydls/README.md

 HTTP service for [youtube-dl](https://yt-dl.org) that downloads media for requested URL and transmuxes and transcodes to requested format if needed.

-I personally use it to create audio only versions of videos from various site like youtube, vimeo etc.
+It can be used to convert media, create podcasts and audio only versions of media from various site like youtube, vimeo etc.

 Docker image support all default native ffmpeg decoders and can encode to: